U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Margot Weiss (Wesleyan University)

-Mark Driscoll (University of North Carolina at Chapel Hill)
+Mark Driscoll (University of North Carolina Chapel Hill)

 Marlon Bailey (Washington University in St. Louis)